bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

 configuration.
 The framework will then automatically create a copy of this model with the requested change.

+!!! note
     Before re-implementing models, it should be checked if the desired change can be achieved using the detector model specialization.
 For most cases this provides a quick and flexible way to adapt detectors to different needs and setups (for example, detectors with different sensor thicknesses).

 To support different detector models and storage locations, the framework searches different paths for model files in the following